 Bear in mind that the goal of many advertisements is to solicit an inquiry or respond to an offer — not to tell the entire story.

 Often readers look to the details to figure out if they want to act.
 The type showing those details should be large enough to see and comprehend, even for those who have trouble with their vision.
-Type in color really needs to be 10 point, if not 11 to be read by the majority.
+Type in color really needs to be 10 point, if not 11 or 12 point to be read by the majority.

 With black and white newspaper ads, it is possible to use typefaces as small as 8 point because their comprehension is made easier by black type on newsprint.
 In magazines, black type as small as 4 points (on a white background) has been used.
 The clarity is astounding, but many people still need a magnifying glass!